-The weight limit for this ride is 15 st/209 lb/95 kg, please enquire if you are an experienced rider exceeding this weight.
+The weight limit for this ride is 209 lb/95 kg, please enquire if you are an experienced rider exceeding this weight.

-The accommodation is in small hotels and guest houses with character and great settings.
-Most nights are en-suite but some nights there are shared facillities.
-Most nights are at a good hotel in Bavaro, please be aware it is a 40min drive to the horses from here.
-There is the option in the middle of the ride to stay at another hotel in Laguna Limon which is much closer to the horses.
+The accommodation is in small hotels and guest houses with character and great locations.
+All rooms are en-suite.
+Most nights are at a good hotel in Bavaro, please be aware it is a 40min drive to the horses from the hotel.
+There is the option to stay at another hotel in Laguna Limon stage of the trip which is much closer to the horses.
 This hotel is in a more rural location and close to the beach but is also more basic than the hotel in Bavaro.

-Vegetarian or other dietary requirements can be accommodated with advanced notice.
-Please contact Unicorn Trails with requests.
+Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
+Please contact Unicorn Trails with requests before booking.